 - Calf raises

-Remember to maintain proper form during these exercises to maximize their benefits and minimize the risk of injury.
+Be sure to keep proper form during these exercises to maximize their benefits and keep injury risk to a minimum.

 2. Incorporate Plyometric Training

-Plyometric exercises, also known as jump training, can improve your landing mechanics and reduce the risk of ACL injuries.
-These exercises involve explosive movements that enhance power, agility, and coordination.
+Plyometric exercises, also known as jump training, can sharpen your landing mechanics and lower the risk of ACL injuries.
+These exercises involve explosive movements that build power, agility, and coordination.
 Some examples include:

 - Box jumps